SapitoSucio/froggo-guides/docs/script_commands.md

 ```

 This calls up a menu of all your items.
-Since you didn't copy some of the
+Since you didn`t copy some of the
 possible menu items into the list, its end is empty and so no menu items will
 show up past the end.
 But this menu call doesn't jump anywhere, it just
 continues execution right after the menu command.
-(And it's a good thing it
+(And It's a good thing it
 doesn't, cause you can only explicitly define labels to jump to, and how do you
 know which ones to define if you don't know beforehand which options will end up
 where in your menu?)